fssfll/fssfll/spike/lessons/mechsquare/mechsquare.md

 ---
 title: Squaring Up The Robot On A Mission Model
-subtitle: Learn how to square up on the mission model to improve robot consistency.
 ---

 # What is the problem?
-EV3 robots (both real world and virtual) hardly ever do the same thing every time.
+Lego robots (both real world and virtual) hardly ever do the same thing every time.
 This is because there are slight variations in how the robot is started, wheel pre-loading, friction and many other factors that result in the robot driving a little more left, right, further, not as far even when the same program is run.

 Anyone who has competed in FLL knows this can be __super frustrating__!